-With the Anode Selector switch at position " A_2 ," the indicator meter will show anode current and mutual conductance associated with the second anode of double valves, the mixer anode of frequency changers and all anode systems associated with the set up figure $\frac{7}{A^2}$.
-In this condition the first anode is not left floating, but has the normal anode volts supplied to it via a limiting resistance.
+With the Anode Selector switch at position " A_2 ," the indicator meter will show anode current and mutual conductance associated with the second anode of double valves, the mixer anode of frequency changers and all anode systems associated with the set up figure $\frac{7}{42}$.
+In this condition the first anode is not left floating, but has the normal anode valte supplied to it via a limiting resistance volts supplied to it via a limiting resistance.